|

 Board of Co-existence of Civilizations (Denmark, 2006),

-Vienna, 2006), and of the Editorial Board of the international
+of the Editorial Board of the international

 academic journal Hekmat va Falsafeh (Wisdom and